dpjdsa/CSMCC16-Asgnmt-T1/README.md

  - java --module-path $PATH_TO_FX --add-modules javafx.controls Charting

- This produces a barchart of number of flight departures by airport
+ This produces a barchart of number of flight departures by airport.